 Laser Treatment For ENT Patients

-The laser is aused to treat growths in the air passage.
+Laser energy is delivered to your throat to treat conditions that are making you hoarse or restricting your air passage.
 Many lesions in the larynx such as papilloma and some early cancers can be helped by such treatment.
 The laser produces a beam of light that destroys the blood vessels that support the lesion.
 The laser damages the tissue around the lesion very little.

-You must not eat or drink anything for four hours before the laser treatment.
+You must not eat or drink anything for 3 hours before the laser treatment.
 This includes water, coffee and juices.

-It is important for you to tell us before the treatment if you are taking blood-thinning medicines, i.e. warfarin or Coumadin®.
-You must discuss with your local doctor if stopping these medicines for 3 days before the pulsed dye treatment is OK.
+It is important for you to tell us before the treatment if you are taking blood-thinning medicines, such as warfarin, Coumadin®, ASA or Plavix.
+You must discuss with your local doctor if stopping these medicines for 3 days before the laser treatment is OK.

-Do not take aspirin or medicines that contain aspirin or anti-inflammatory medicines such as Advil® for 5 days before or after the laser treatment.
+Do not take anti-inflammatory medicines such as Advil® for 3 days before or 2 days after the laser treatment.
 These medicines can cause bleeding which may complicate the treatment.
 You may use acetaminophen or Tylenol®.

 If you take antibiotics before a dental appointment, please do so before the laser treatment.

 If you have diabetes, you may need to adjust your insulin dose because your eating will be changed on the day of the treatment.
 Please talk to your local doctor about the best way to do this.
-Do not take oral hypoglycemic medicine the morning of the treatment.
+Do not take oral hypoglycemic medicine the morning of your treatment.
 Bring your blood sugar monitor to the clinic with you, so that you can check your blood sugar before the treatment.
-If you have symptoms of low blood sugar, you can drink orange juice or suck on hard candy.
+If you have symptoms of low blood sugar, you can drink orange juice or eat a piece of hard candy.

-Before the laser treatment, the nursing staff will ask you for a brief medical history, and check your blood pressure and pulse.
-The doctor will numb your nose and throat with Lidocaine®, a numbing medicine.
+Before the laser treatment, the nursing staff will ask you for a brief medical history.
+The doctor will numb your nose and throat with Lidocaine®.
 You may swallow this liquid.
 The numbing process may make you cough.
+You may feel that you cannot swallow or have a lump in your throat.
+This just means that the numbing process is working.

-The laser treatment is done by passing a thin tube (endoscope) through one side of your nose.
+The laser treatment is done by passing a thin flex camera (endoscope) through one side of your nose and down into your throat.
 The treatment most often takes about 20 minutes.
 The amount of time depends on the extent of disease.

 After the Procedure